Menu

 “Most modern mattresses start off softer on top and get firmer as you go down,” Campbell says.
 “Those top layers absorb that energy so less and less energy actually makes its way to the coil or dense foam.
 The fact that we don’t flip them anymore actually opens the door to having mattresses that are built to be so much more comfortable and so much more supportive but also last longer.”

-Should You Flip a Foam Mattress?
+Should You Flip Memory Foam Mattresses?

 Even all-foam mattresses like the Tuft & Needle Original mattress are constructed with a correct side to sleep on.
 The top comfort layer is made with the company’s own foam, Tuft & Needle Adaptive foam, which has a body-contouring feel.
 It’s also infused with graphite and cooling gel to help sleep at a comfortable temperature.
-The lower layer is a denser foam designed for core support.
+The lower foam layer is a denser foam designed for core support.
 Flip that over and you’d lose the cooling and cushioned feel.

 How and Why You Should Rotate Your Mattress